mcederle99/MAD4QN-PS/README.md

 7. To plot the results, use the notebook plots.ipynb

 ## Cite this work
-If you our work interesting for your research, please cite the [paper](https://arxiv.org/abs/2405.08655).
+If you find our work interesting for your research, please cite the [paper](https://arxiv.org/abs/2405.08655).
 In BibTeX format:

 ```bibtex
 @misc{cederle2024distributed,